MicrosoftDocs/architecture-center/docs/aws-professional/eks-to-aks/workload-identity-content.md

 ### Example workload

-The example workload is composed of a frontend and backend service on an AKS cluster.
+The example workload runs a frontend and a backend service on an AKS cluster.
 The workload services use Azure AD Workload Identity to access the following Azure services by using Azure AD security tokens:

 - Azure Key Vault
 - Azure Cosmos DB